DR. KIRK WILLIAM WALKER M.D.

 Frequently Asked Questions

-The provider's speciality is Internal Medicine with taxonomy code 207RC0000X with a focus in Cardiovascular Disease
+Internal Medicine with taxonomy code 207RC0000X and a focus in Cardiovascular Disease.

 The provider might be accepting Accepts: BridgeSpan Health Company, Moda Health Plan, Inc.,.
-Please consult your insurance carrier or call the provider to make sure your health plan is currently accepted.
+Please consult your insurance carrier or call the provider to verify.